meliopolis/chainhopper-sdk/README.md

 # ChainHopper Protocol SDK

-[ChainHopper Protocol](https://github.com/meliopolis/chainhopper-protocol) allows Uniswap v3 and v4 LP positions to migrate between supported chains with a single click.
+[ChainHopper Protocol](https://github.com/meliopolis/chainhopper-protocol) allows Uniswap v3, v4 and Aerodrome LP positions to migrate between supported chains with a single click.

 Supports:

-- One-click migration from any v3/v4 pool to any v3/v4 pool
+- One-click migration from any v3/v4/Aerodrome pool to any v3/v4/Aerodrome pool
 - Smart bridging: Single or Dual Token migrations
 - Native token support for v4
 - Initialize new pools through the migration, if needed